Special Warfare Combat Crewmen: Qualification insignia

-The special warfare combatant-craft crewman insignia is a Navy qualification badge.
+The special warfare combat crewman insignia is a Navy qualification badge.
 First proposed in 1996, an initial version was approved for wear in 2001.

 On 19 August 2016, the original insignia was replaced with three insignias that indicate qualification level: SWCC Basic, SWCC Senior, and SWCC Master.
 The SWCC Basic Insignia is a 2.5-by-1.25-inch silver matte metal pin depicting a Mark V Special Operations Craft atop a bow wave in front of a naval enlisted cutlass crossed with a cocked flintlock pistol.
 The SWCC Senior insignia adds an upright anchor in the background.
 The SWCC Master insignia adds a banner with three gold stars on the upper portion of the anchor.